 Green University® LLC Presents...
 A Botany and Foraging Extravaganza!

 Would you like to polish your plant identification skills and feast on wild edibles?
-Join co-leaders Thomas J. Elpel and Sydnee Galstaun, plus special guest instructors for an intensive two weeks of botanizing, wild food foraging, camping, and adventure!
+Join Thomas J. Elpel and special guest instructors for an intensive two weeks of botanizing, wild food foraging, camping, and adventure!

-This year we travel an arc from the mid-Oregon Coast northward and inland into southern Washington, exploring ecosystems ranging from coastal wetlands to coniferous forests, alpine meadows, oak savannah, high grasslands, and the Mediterranean zone along the Columbia River.
-We will visit the traditional homeland of the indigenous Alsea, Kalapuya, Tillamook, Chinook, Wasco, and Wishram, and Klickitat peoples, whose connection to the landscape dates back thousands of years.
+We will explore ecosystems ranging from sagebrush rangelands to cattail swamps, coniferous forests, and alpine meadows, with five different campsites along the way.
+We will visit the traditional lands of the indigenous Bannock, Newe (Shoshone), and Niimiipuu (Nez Perce), peoples, whose connection to the landscape dates back thousands of years.

 This intensive is geared toward developing proficiency in plant identification using the patterns method of plant identification outlined in Tom's book Botany in a Day.
 Related plants have similar characteristics for identification, and they often have similar uses.
 Learn these patterns in the class and apply them anywhere in the world.
 Learn how to instantly recognize thousands of plants according to the proper families.